ebartalos/NeuralNetwork/README.md

+Simple head-only no-growing snake game to showcase neural network and genetic algorithms.

+## Features

+- Neural network implementation from scratch that adheres to the OOP principles
+- Several neurons types - Rectified Linear, Sigmoid and Hypertangens
-Implemented (deep) neural network from scratch.
-I also implemented genetic algorithms - breeding and mutation.
+- Genetic algorithms - breeding and mutation
-NN is tested on console "eater" game (simple snake game without growing body).

-sections:
-1. Neurons, neural network
-2. mutation, breeding
-3. eater - gui, rules
-4. training network for eater
+- Training function automatically saves best network to the file and will resume back when program is run again
+- Simple GUI eater game with already trained neural network

+## How to run

+You need to have Java 17+ with Kotlin installed.
+Just run main in MainEater.
+You can select activity in MainEater - Test (showcases already trained network solving eater game) or Train (training network).

+## Todo

+- Backpropagation

+## Bug reporting

+If you find a bug, open issue here at Github.